seen-network/seen-network.github.io/_posts/2022-11-25-ending-violence-against-women.md

 - Donate to women’s refuges and other charities which support women and children escaping violence.
 - Learn how to intervene when you witness violence - [https://rapecrisis.org.uk/get-informed/what-to-do-if-you-see-sexual-violence/](https://rapecrisis.org.uk/get-informed/what-to-do-if-you-see-sexual-violence/)
 - Join men against male violence with White Ribbon UK - [https://www.whiteribbon.org.uk/](https://www.whiteribbon.org.uk/)

+**Cover image:** "GA72 - EU and UN launch Spotlight Initiative to eliminate violence against women and girls" by UN Women Gallery is licensed under CC BY-NC-ND 2.0.
+To view a copy of this license, visit https://creativecommons.org/licenses/by-nd-nc/2.0/jp/?ref=openverse.